-Cheri DiNovo went from living on the streets as a teenager to performing the first legal same-sex marriage registered in Canada in 2001 as a United Church minister.
-This story of one queer kid will hopefully inspire other young people (queer and not) to resist the system and change it.
+A queer minister, politician and staunch activist for LGBTQ rights, Cheri DiNovo went from living on the streets as a teenager to performing the first legalized same-sex marriage registered in Canada in 2001.
+From rights for queer parents to banning conversion therapy, her story will inspire people (queer or ally) to not only resist the system—but change it.

-Interspersed with her political work DiNovo describes her conversion to religious life, her theological work, and her ongoing struggle with the Christian Right.
-Cheri DiNovo's story shows how queers can be both people of faith and critics of religion, illustrating how one can resist and change the repressive systems from within.
-Her book is the story of queer justice realized and a story of hope for queer (and other) kids everywhere.
+Interspersed with her political work, DiNovo describes her conversion to religious life with radical intimacy, including her theological work and her ongoing struggle with the Christian Right.
+Cheri DiNovo's story shows how queer people can be both people of faith and critics of religion, illustrating how one can resist and change repressive systems from within.

 “Living on the street, using drugs, abandoned by the adults in her life, all while identifying as ‘queer’ in a hostile world—any one of these things could have unravelled many of us.
 Cheri hauled herself up and not only survived but thrived.
 I love that this strong, brilliant, competent woman has told her story so honestly. ” —Kathleen Wynne, former premier of Ontario

 - Short-listed, Speaker's Book Award, Legislative Assembly of Ontario 2021

 What a life!
 From street kid to church minister to politician and back, Cheri Di Novo fights for social justice and equality all the while practicing compassion and honesty even in electoral politics.
 An astonishingly honest life story told by an extraordinary person who breaks boundaries wherever she is.
 A brutally honest picture of the life of a socialist politician who is making change within the system, combined with an eye opening vision of progressive queer feminist Christianity, The Queer Evangelist will challenge your assumptions whatever they are. – Judy Rebick, author of Heroes in My Head- Judy Rebick